It was Valentines Day of 2019 and a classic Santa Cruz mountain winter storm was taking place.

 - Minimize Toys

 - There are SO many adorable and irresistible baby toys out there.
 Sometimes I find myself worrying that Waylon doesn’t have the “right” toy, at the “right” time for his proper developmental stages.
-And then, I remember that this is only my consumerist culture pervading my mind.
+And then, I remember that this is only my consumerist culture pervading my mind and not my green family mind.
 Babies seem to want to play with everything BUT the fancy toys they have.
 It really reminds me of cats.
 They’d rather play with the box than the toy inside, the mason jar ring over their toy giraffe, the pots and pans over their talking stuffed animals.
 So try to resist unnecessary purchases.
 And remember, for thousands of years, babies have been developing and growing perfectly without push toys, activity centers and stuffed animals.

 Hopefully some ideas on this list resonate with you, whether you are a new mama, an experienced mama, or just a human with hopes of minimizing your footprint.